jacqueline-kraus/MS3-TravelCrowd/README.md

 general styling of forms!!

-change font (everywhere)

-Make "created by"- session user :: show only own creted deals on profile

 Testing for textareas --> eventually limit the amount of characters!

 Check reuirements for username/password, it only says "match the reuirements, but not which requirements.

 Placeholder for when there are no deals in my profile yet (newly registered user)